 Blog

 What are those better-for-you choices?
 Let’s break if down!
-Here are my ‘gerneral rules of thumb’ to help guide every quick decision when eating on the go:
+Here are my general rules of thumb to help you make smart choices anytime you’re eating on the go:

 • Prioritize protein at every meal!
 For women, this is one palm size serving and for men, 2 palm size servings.

-• Be extra mindful of added fats such as cheese, mayo, fried toppings, dressings, etc. Dietary fats are very high in calories and easy to overeat.
+• Be extra mindful of added fats like cheeses, mayo, fried toppings, dressings, etc. – these foods are very high in calories.

-• Stay hydrated by drinking water every day, with each meal.
-It’s easy to confuse thirst for hunger so being hydrated helps keep you full.
-Aim to drink half your body weight in ounces of water each day.
+• Stay hydrated by drinking water with each meal.
+Aim to drink half your body weight in ounces of water daily.

-• Choose fiber-rich carbs such as fruit, veggies and whole grains to stay fuller for longer and keep digestion running smoothly.
-For women, aim for 25 grams of fiber per day and for men, 38 grams per day.
+• Choose fiber-rich carbs like fruits, veggiess and whole grains to stay full and keep digestion running smoothly.

 • Grilled Chicken Sandwich + Side Salad